Cassandraheil/Cassandraheil/README.md

   * Avatar the Last Airbender
   * Adventure Time
   * Steven Universe
+                  <br>... and we can have a good conversation for days

  - 📫 How to reach me:
-   * Texting is the fastest way Ill get back to you
+   * Texting is the fastest way I'll get back to you
    * Cassandraheil1998@gmail.com

 - ⚡ Fun fact: ...